-When you have the freedom to tailor your routines to the unique needs of your family, your schedule begins to look… well… unique.
+When you have the freedom to tailor your routines to the unique needs of your unique family, your schedule begins to look… well… unique.

 In many ways, my family’s daily and weekly routines are backward from our non-homeschooling friends.
 And guess what?

 At first I felt guilty when, after a full day of mom-kid school day interactions, we went to the park and I caught up on emails while the kids played.
 Other moms were catching up on what happened at school that day, laughing, and engaging with their kids.
 I just glanced up every few minutes to do a head count and make sure no one was bleeding.

 I noticed the same thing with our weekends.
 As a new homeschooling mom, I no longer had daily commutes on the train or even a lunch hour to recharge or get some “me time.”
 My kids were young, so I was lucky if I got a bathroom break to myself.
 While other parents cherished their weekend family togetherness time, I found myself wracked with mom guilt because I wanted my weekends to myself.